CBDOO at your service

 • Onset of effects: The first benefits are felt after an hour or an hour and a half.

-• Efficacy: Bioavailability is low, around 10% to 20%.
+• Effectiveness: Bioavailability is low, in the range of 10% to 20%.

 • Duration of effects: The effects are less significant because the molecule has to pass through the entire digestive system.